accordionpeas/grunt-mocha-require-phantom/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2014-05-06  v0.2.1  Bumped version after merged pull request that uses Chai's built in expect messages.
+Changed console.log output to be comma-separated on one line.
 * 2014-05-06  v0.2.0  console.log statements now make it through from phantomJS to command line.
 * 2014-05-05  v0.1.5  Amended docs.
 * 2014-05-05  v0.1.4  Fixed broken example by adding require's baseUrl config option.